mozillach/gh-projects-content-queue/README.md

 The tool can be executed with `npm start`.
 Note that you should first run `npm install`.

 #### The tests
 The testsuite can be ran with the default `npm test`.
 It includes linting of the code using eslint and unit tests with ava.
+Tests require no prior config other than runnimg `npm install` and that all files from this repo be present.